Advice and Support

 In Wales, the Welsh Government has announced a package of expanded support to help tackle the cost-of-living crisis.
 This includes:

-In addition, emergency payments may available under the Welsh Government’s Discretionary Assistance Fund (DAF).
-This includes help to top up gas and electricity prepayment meters, or oil and LPG.
+In addition, households in crisis may also continue to apply for emergency assistance payments under the Welsh Government’s Discretionary Assistance Fund (DAF).
+This includes help to top-up gas and electricity prepayment meters, or oil and LPG.
 Visit gov.wales/discretionary-assistance-fund-daf to find out more.

 Make your home more efficient